-Actuaries may or may not choose to generate other measures stochastically, including inflation rates or currency exchange rates.
+Actuaries may or may not choose to generate other measures stochastically, including inflation rates, or currency exchange rates, or dividend and volatility rates for the equity return indices.
 Consideration should be given to the internal consistency of other stochastic quantities with the scenario data.